Creating flows for an API from scratch

 Screenshot shows completed mappings for a Create contact action in Salesforce.
 The Account ID, Last name, and First name properties in the Salesforce action are mapped to the CustomerID, LastName, and FirstName properties of the API model respectively.

-Tip: After you complete the fields for the action, you can use auto-generated or custom sample data to test the action.
+Tip: You can use auto-generated or custom sample data to test the mappings as you add them.
+For more information, see Testing mappings with sample data.
+After you complete the fields for the action, you can also use sample data to test the action.
 To test the action, ensure that you're using a nonproduction account because the action is completed on the target application that you're connected to.
-For more information, see Testing a non-running flow with sample data.
+For more information, see Testing actions with sample data.

 4. Optional: Add further applications or imported APIs.